Psychoeducational Assessments in Edmonton & St. Albert

 • What It Is:

 • We believe that parents are important partners in the assessment process.
-Our thorough parent interview allows us to gather essential information about your child's developmental history, current concerns, and behavioral patterns across different settings.
+A brief phone call before the assessment allows us to gather essential information about your child's developmental history, current concerns, and behavioral patterns across different settings.

 Why It Matters: